Chip-Biscuit/Madagascar-Resolution-Fix-PC/README.md

 # Important Information
 This game is now playable on windows 11 thanks to the following wrapper linked below

-download it from the link below and then extract it.
+download the latest release from the link below and then extract it.

 you will need to go into the folder DSOAL -> DSOAL_r685 -> DSOAL + HRTF -> win32 -> copy the files alsoft.ini, dsoal-aldrv.dll and dsound.dll and paste them into the games directory and then play the game as normal with this fix for resolution;